realpython/members/README.md

 1. Active users should be able to hide/show lessons on the sidebar
 1. Active users should only be able to view active lessons
 1. Active users should be able to view their avatar link on the profile page
+1. Active users should be able to update their display name on the profile page

 **Admin**